-Thailand is losing its reputation as a cheap travel haven for backpackers.
+Thailand once had a reputation as a cheap travel haven for backpackers.
 But have those days disappeared?
 Prices have been creeping up for many years amid booming tourism and rapid economic growth.
-Tourist hotspots like Bangkok and the southern islands have become particularly expensive, and those cheaper off-the-beaten-path gems are becoming harder to find.
+Tourist hotspots like Bangkok and the southern islands have become much more expensive to visit, and those cheaper off-the-beaten-path gems are becoming harder to find.
 Even so, with a bit of nous, it’s still possible to travel Thailand on a budget and have a great time.

 We spent a month in the country, beginning in Phuket and slowly making our way north via Bangkok to Chiang Mai and Chiang Rai.
 Below I have compiled some of the money-saving tricks we learned along the way.

 1. Eat street food